-- Develop collaboration with graduate schools at other universities, nationally and internationally. - Recruit the best PhD-students internationally. - Develop relevant PhD-courses,
+- Develop collaboration with graduate schools at other universities, nationally and internationally. - Recruit the best Phd-students internationally. - Increase the number of externally employed doctoral students. - Develop relevant PhD-courses,

 Spreading of knowledge

 - Publish in high quality scientific journals. - Publish results in books, TV, radio, popular press, social media etc. - Cooperate with companies and other stakeholders to create networks and other collaborations. - Promote patenting and commercialization of research results.